 - Local food can even be more nutritious as it is harvested at peak freshness.

 - Small farms can be more equitable as industrial operations are often located in low-income, Black, Indigenous, and People of Color neighborhoods, contributing to environmental injustices.

 - Many farmers of the White Oak River Basin take great care to be good stewards of our environment and communities:

 - “Our farm borders the Bogue Sound so we believe it is our responsibility to be good stewards of the land, water, and air.
 We are doing everything we can to take care of the resources that take care of us and you.”- Farm at Bogue

 - “The Heart of a community is its food.
 It is the center of our gatherings, our practice of faith, our family, our lifeblood.
 Choosing Local, choosing fresh, choosing healthy is not just about local economy, it’s about choosing methods of sustainable practice that ensure our grandchildren and beyond will have the same access to a good life as those that came before us.”- Harlowe Custom Microgreens

-Check out our past Farm Friday features.
+Check out some past Farm Friday features.
 Look for new ones on Fridays!